PoCInnovation/Workshops/software/2.Go/README.md

 # Workshop 2 - API REST in Go

-In this workshop we will learn how to use the main function of the http package in Go and how to create a REST API.
+In this workshop we will learn how to use the main functions of the http package in Go and how to create a REST API.

 ## Step 0: Initialization

-All the required informations to install the workshops's dependencies are explained in the [SETUP.md](./SETUP.md)
+All the required information to install the workshop's dependencies are given in the [SETUP.md](./SETUP.md)

 ## Step 0.5: The codebase

-We designed a boilerplate for this project, it will be useful for starting this project out, but also summarize all the needed part of a API
+We designed a boilerplate for this project, it will be useful to start this project, but also to summarize all the required parts of an API
 We will have :

 - `controllers`: this is where you will design your routes endpoint. it will often be a wrapper that calls other API or the database itself